Enter your ZIP to find local pros.

 Does an air conditioner brand really matter?

-Absolutely!
-Your air conditioner’s brand can significantly affect performance, warranty protection, and long-term reliability.
-Top AC brands invest more in engineering, quality control, and customer support.
-While most brands offer options for different budgets, premium manufacturers often include better efficiency, quieter operation, and stronger warranties.
+Yes.
+Your air conditioner’s brand can influence performance, efficiency options, warranty protection, and long-term reliability.
+Leading AC brands typically invest more in engineering, testing, and dealer support.
+Many also offer higher-efficiency systems, quieter operation, and longer warranty coverage.

 What is a good SEER rating for an AC unit?

-A SEER2 rating measures an air conditioner’s cooling efficiency; the higher the rating, the more energy-efficient the system.
-The new federal minimum for central air conditioners is 14.3 SEER2 in southern states and 13.4 SEER2 in northern regions.
+A SEER2 rating measures an air conditioner’s cooling efficiency under updated federal testing standards.
+The higher the rating, the more energy-efficient the system.

 What is the average lifespan of a new AC unit?

-To maximize your system’s lifespan, schedule annual professional maintenance and replace air filters regularly.
-Proper care helps preserve efficiency, reduce breakdowns, and extend the life of your unit.
+To extend your system’s lifespan, schedule annual professional maintenance, keep outdoor units clear of debris, and replace air filters regularly.

 Can you negotiate AC installation costs?